enino84/Django_cinema_ratings/README.md

 # simple_cinema_ratings
 This is a simple web-based system via Django for movie/film ratings.

+I suppose that `python3` and `Django` are available in your machine and properly configured (standard configuration).

 To run this app, simply:

 1. Clone this repo